Reading Time: 2 Minutes 43 Seconds

 However, in the years that followed the exhibition, people attempted to create those objects themselves, primarily by hand or by using rudimentary tools.

-This resulted in a variety of shapes and products, and the pieces that have survived from that era until nowaday are often unusual homemade creationsthat blend the old with the new.
+This resulted in a variety of shapes and products, and the pieces that have survived from that era until nowadays are often unusual homemade creations that blend the old with the new.

-Examples of Bruselský styl in other fields are the car Tatra 603; the Tram T3 with the typical plastic seats; the lamps and chandeliers produced by Napako, including the famous model 0513, nicknamed “Nun” (Jeptiška), created by the famous designer Josef Hůrka.
+In the realm of interior decor, notable items are the lamps and chandeliers produced by Napako.
+One of the most famous models is the 0513, nicknamed “Nun” (Jeptiška), designed by the famous designer Josef Hůrka.